mathias-mrsn/snowcrash/level11/README.md

 ---

-This level is similar to previous levels but this time it's `.lua` file.
+This level is similar to previous levels but this time it's a `.lua` file.

 ```lua
 #!/usr/bin/env lua